Austin E. Quigley: Academic career

+Dean of Columbia College

+In 1995, Quigely was named the 14th Dean of Columbia College.
+He briefly resigned as dean in July 1997, but returned as dean less than a week later.

-At the end of the 2008–09 academic year, after a term of 14 years, Quigley plans to resign from his posts as Dean of Columbia College and Lucy G. Moses Professor; beginning in academic year 2009–10, he will "continue to teach at Columbia and conduct research as the Brander Matthews Professor of Dramatic Literature and also will serve as special adviser to the president [of Columbia University] for undergraduate education."
+In 2009, Quigley retired as Dean of Columbia College.

+Beginning in academic year 2009–10, he "continue[d] to teach at Columbia and conduct research as the Brander Matthews Professor of Dramatic Literature and also will serve as special adviser to the president [of Columbia University] for undergraduate education."

 His scholarly and critical specialities explore "the nature and status of explanatory frameworks in literary studies, and his work has focused on the interface between literary and linguistic theory and modern philosophy of language," the plays of Harold Pinter, and related topics in modern drama and theatre.
 When he became Dean of Columbia College in 1995, he had completed writing Theoretical Inquiry: Language, Linguistics, and Literary Studies, in which "he explores the capacity of theory to clarify the unexpected rather than confirm the presupposed," which was published by Yale University Press in 2004.

+Personal life

+Quigley lives in New York with his wife, Patricia Denison, a senior lecturer in English at Columbia University's Barnard College.
+The couple have four daughters.